router-protocol/router-chain-docs/docs/crosstalk/different-types-of-requests/evm_guides/multiple-calls-with-ack.md

 ---
-title: Single Call with Acknowledgment
+title: Multiple Calls with Acknowledgment
-sidebar_position: 2
+sidebar_position: 4
 ---

-Consider an application that allows users to send a message (ping) from the source chain and receive a message in response (pong) from the destination chain.
+Consider an application that allows users to send multiple messages (pings) from the source chain and receive a message in response (pong) to all those messages from the destination chain.
 In this case, the requirements are as follows:

-1. We need to send a single contract call for execution to the destination chain contract.
+1. We need to send multiple contract calls for execution to the destination chain contract.
-2. We need an acknowledgment back on the source chain after the contract call is executed on the destination chain.
+2. We need an acknowledgment back on the source chain after the calls are executed on the destination chain.

 To implement such functionality using Router CrossTalk, follow these steps: